makersacademy/chitter-challenge/README.md

 * Storing passwords in plaintext, probably not a good idea!
 Could use a gem to encrypt these

 * Did not test the timestamping, could use Time.now in ruby rather than handling this on the database side.
-Would make testing easier (e.g. using the gem timecop)
+Would make testing easier (e.g. using the gem timecop or a mock)

 * Parts of the controller are a little long, will have to consider if it's possible to refactor